 On April 1, 2014, the Company entered into a credit agreement, consisting of a \$530 million term loan ("2014 Senior Secured Term Loan Facility") and a \$60 million revolving credit facility ("2014 Senior Secured Revolving Credit Facility" and together with the 2014 Senior Secured Term Loan Facility, the "2014 Senior Secured Credit Facilities").
 The 2014 Senior Secured Term Loan Facility, which was terminated in 2016 in connection with the new borrowings under the Senior Secured Credit Facility, was guaranteed by the Company and its subsidiaries and was subject to customary covenants relating to financial ratios and restrictions on certain types of transactions, including restricting the Company's ability to incur additional indebtedness, acquire and dispose of assets, make investments, pay dividends, or engage in mergers and acquisitions.
-The Successor was in compliance with all financial covenants as of December 31, 2015.

 Borrowings under the 2014 Senior Secured Credit Facilities incurred interest at a rate equal to, at our option, either (a) a Eurocurrency rate based on LIBOR for U.S. dollar deposits for loans denominated in dollars, EURIBOR for Euro deposits for loans denominated in Euros and the offer rate for any other currencies for loans denominated in such other currencies for the relevant interest period, plus 4.00% per annum if our total net leverage ratio was greater than 4.75:1.00, or 3.75% if our total net leverage ratio was less than or equal to 4.75:1.00; provided that the relevant Eurocurrency rate was deemed to be no less than 1.00% per annum; (b) a base rate, which was defined as the highest of (i) the Federal Funds Rate on such day plus 1⁄2 of 1.00%, (ii) the Prime Lending Rate on such day, (iii) the Adjusted Eurocurrency Rate for loans denominated in U.S. dollars published on such day for an Interest Period of one month plus 1.00% and (iv) 2.00%, plus 3.00% per annum if our total net leverage ratio was greater than 4.75:1.00, or 2.75% if our total leverage ratio was less than or equal to 4.75:1.00; provided that the base rate was deemed to be no less than 2.00% per annum.
+In addition, the Company was required to pay to the lenders a commitment fee of 0.5% quarterly for unused commitments on the 2014 Senior Secured Revolving Credit Facility, subject to a step-down to 0.375% based upon achievement of a certain leverage ratio as defined within the 2014 Senior Secured Credit Facilities.
 The Company was able to voluntarily prepay outstanding loans under the 2014 Senior Secured Credit Facilities without premium or penalty.